cralonsobcn/cralonsobcn/README.md

 # About Me
-I'm Cristian, a Junior Cloud/Software Engineer with Kubernetes and GCP certifications who possesses a strong background in technical escalations.
+I'm Cristian, a Junior Cloud/Software Engineer based in Barcelona (Spain), with Kubernetes, GCP and Terraform certifications a and strong background in technical escalations.
 I'm transitioning into a hands-on technical role by specializing in cloud infrastructure, networking and container orchestration.

-Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s homelab.
+Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s Homelab.

 I'm also a problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on issue severity and internal SLAs, ensuring efficient and organized task management.

-At this moment I focus my efforts on getting the AWS SAA, Terraform Associate and Prometheus Associate certificates.
+At this moment I focus my efforts on getting the AWS SAA and Prometheus Associate certifications.

 [![Website](https://img.shields.io/badge/website-3b3b39.svg?logo=github&logoColor=white)](https://cralonsobcn.github.io/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/cristian-a-811a2b148)